Coalgebraic Tools for Randomness-Conserving Protocols: Reductions

 \subsection{Uniform $\Imp$ Uniform}

-Let $c,d\ge 2$.
-In this section we construct a family of restart protocols with latency $k$ mapping $d$-uniform streams to $c$-uniform streams with efficiency $1-\Theta(k^{-1})$.
+Let $c,d\ge 2$, the sizes of the output and input alphabets, respectively.
+In this section we construct a family of restart protocols with capacity proportional to $k$ mapping $d$-uniform streams to $c$-uniform streams with efficiency $1-\Theta(k^{-1})$.
 The Shannon entropy of the input and output distributions are $\log d$ and $\log c$, respectively.

 Let $m=\floor{k\log_c d}$.
 Then $c^m \le d^k < c^{m+1}$.
 It follows that

 Let the $c$-ary expansion of $d^k$ be

 where $0\le a_i \le c-1$, $a_m\neq 0$.